 |Reduces selective protein expression||It reduces the expression of proteins involved in the generation of fat cells (a process known as lipogenesis).|

-Furthermore, a study published in the Journal of Neuroendocrinology has suggested that the ECS is capable of stimulating specific areas of the body involved in metabolism, such as the skeletal muscles and GI tract.
-This happens due to the presence of anandamide and 2-AG, which are two naturally-occurring compounds in the body that interact with the CB1 and CB2 receptors.
+Furthermore, a study published in the Journal of Neuroendocrinology has suggested that the ECS can stimulate specific areas of the body involved in metabolism such as the skeletal muscles and GI tract.
+This happens due to anandamide and 2-AG, two naturally occurring compounds in the body that interact with the CB1 and CB2 receptors.

-As CBD stimulates receptors, it could help metabolize the compounds absorbed from food during digestion.
+As CBD stimulates the same receptors, it could help metabolize the compounds absorbed from food during digestion.
 In other words, it may help us lose weight.

-While overstimulation of the CB1 receptor may lead to symptoms such as high blood pressure and abnormally high cholesterol levels, CBD is a CB1 antagonist, so it is not likely to cause such issues.
-Furthermore, the World Health Organization has recently issued a global report on CBD, claiming that it has a good safety profile and minimal adverse public health effects.
+Overstimulation of the CB1 receptor may lead to symptoms such as high blood pressure and abnormally high cholesterol levels.
+However, CBD is a CB1 antagonist, so it is not likely to cause such issues.
+Furthermore, the World Health Organization has recently issued a global report on CBD, claiming that the cannabinoid has a good safety profile and minimal adverse public health effects.

 Proper Dosing of CBD for Weight Loss

-In terms of properly dosing CBD oil for weight loss, it is always wise to start small and adhere to the old medical mantra of the ‘minimum effective dosage’.
+In terms of properly dosing CBD oil for weight loss, it is always wise to start small and adhere to the old medical mantra of start low and go slow.

-In this instance, we recommend beginning with as little as 5 mg of CBD, and maintaining the dose for several days.
+In this instance, we recommend beginning with as little as 1-2 mg of CBD and maintaining the dose for several days.
 Increase your CBD intake as necessary, and continue upping the dosage every few days if you don’t feel any different.
-It is normal to take up to 30 days for the full range of CBD’s effects to be felt.
+It is normal to take up to 30 days to feel the full range of CBD’s effects.

-Also, please note that CBD should NOT be misunderstood as a miracle cure — and no reputable CBD seller or manufacturer should ever claim otherwise.
-Furthermore, if you are using CBD for weight loss purposes, don’t expect it to work if you eat fast food three times a day and your exercise routine consists of struggling to twist the cap off your bottle of beer!
+Also, please note that CBD should not be misunderstood as a miracle cure.
+No reputable CBD seller or manufacturer should ever claim otherwise.
+Furthermore, if you use CBD for weight loss purposes, it won’t work if you eat fast food regularly and don’t exercise.

-The foundation of any effort to lose weight should be built upon a well-balanced diet and an active, healthy lifestyle — using CBD oil by itself will certainly not make you start shedding pounds on its own.
-It may, however, help speed up the process tremendously if you take the steps to improve other facets of your daily life.
+Any effort to lose weight should be built upon a well-balanced diet and an active, healthy lifestyle.
+Using CBD oil by itself will certainly not make you start shedding pounds on its own.
+It may, however, help speed up the process tremendously if you take steps to improve other facets of your daily life.

 Final Answer – Is CBD Oil for Weight Loss a Scam?

-With a relative degree of confidence, we would say that CBD oil for weight loss is definitely not a scam.
-As outlined above, there is enough evidence of CBD’s positive effect on weight loss to suggest that it should warrant further clinical and scientific investigation.
+With a relative degree of confidence, we would say that CBD oil for weight loss is not a scam.
+There is enough evidence of CBD’s positive effect on weight loss to suggest that it should warrant further clinical and scientific investigation.

-While research is ongoing, studies have already shown that CBD may be able to help curb appetite, boost metabolism, and control insulin levels in diabetics.
-Also, even if you’re not taking it inherently to help improve an obesity problem, CBD has been shown to help with other things like chronic pain, anxiety, depression, and insomnia.
+While research is ongoing, studies have already shown that CBD could help curb appetite, boost metabolism, and control insulin levels in people with diabetes.
+Also, CBD could assist with other things like chronic pain, anxiety, depression, and insomnia.

 - Full-spectrum Hemp extract